Do Go On - 360 - Alan Turing & The Enigma

 He was born in June of 1912 into a rather well-off family of status.

-and during his childhood though his parents split their time between hastings in the uk
+his parents split their time between Hastings in the UK and India,

-and india leaving their two sons to stay with a retired army couple when they traveled so they'd
+leaving their two sons to stay with a retired army couple when they travelled.

 I say.